agarret7/austingarrett.dev/README.md

 # austingarrett.dev

-To run a local copy, simply install a Docker engine and run:
+To run, simply install a Docker engine and run:

 `docker-compose up -d`

-The frontend will be located at `http://localhost:3000` and the backend will be at `http://localhost:1337`.
+The frontend will be located at `austingarrett.dev` and the backend will be at `austingarrett.dev/strapi`.

 # Restoring backend content

-The Docker volume `austingarrettdev_strapidata` contains everything; simply copy that volume from some other instance to your local Docker instance, and admin profiles, data types, and content will be transferred.
+The Docker volume `austingarrettdev_strapidata` contains everything.
+Simply copy that volume from some other instance to your local Docker instance, and admin profiles, data types, and content will be transferred.

 # Development